Spirometer: Fully electronic spirometer

 Electronic spirometers have been developed that compute airflow rates in a channel without the need for fine meshes or moving parts.
 They operate by measuring the speed of the airflow with techniques such as ultrasonic transducers, or by measuring pressure difference in the channel.
 These spirometers have greater accuracy by eliminating the momentum and resistance errors associated with moving parts such as windmills or flow valves for flow measurement.
 They also allow improved hygiene by allowing fully disposable air flow channels.

 Incentive spirometer

 This spirometer is specially designed to encourage improvement of one's lung function.

 Peak flow meter

 This device is useful for measuring how well a person's lungs expel air.

 Windmill-type spirometer

 This type of spirometer is used especially for measuring forced vital capacity without using water; it has broad measurements ranging from 1000 ml to 7000 ml.
 It is more portable and lighter than traditional water-tank type spirometers.
 This spirometer should be held horizontally while taking measurements because of the presence of a rotating disc.

+Vitalograph

+This instrument is used to measure vital capacity.
+It has a double walled metallic cylindrical chamber filled with water between two cylinders.